 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-CAPS is the designated union for approximately 3,000 science and related field employees of the state of California.
+California Association of Professional Scientists (CAPS) is the designated union for approximately 3,000 science and related field employees of the state of California.

 For years, public employees in California have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).

 “States and public-sector unions may no longer extract [funds] from nonconsenting employees. . . .
 This procedure violates the First Amendment and cannot continue.”